miragshin/csMaltego/README.md

 # csMaltego
 ## Maltego C# library

-Maltego Library coded in Java for developing Maltego Local transforms in Java.
+Maltego Library coded in C# for developing Maltego Local transforms in C#.

 ## How to use